 You can save money by working with a lower-cost agent (but you might get subpar service), or you could not hire an agent and avoid paying the commission altogether.
 But unless you’re experienced at buying or selling real estate, you might overpay for a home when buying or not get what it’s worth when selling if you don’t work with an agent.

 Another way to avoid real estate agent fees when selling your home is to use an iBuyer service (selling your home to a company).
-But keep in mind that an iBuyer’s offer might be low relative to what you can get from an individual buyer on the open market.
+But keep in mind that an iBuyer’s offer might be lower than what you can get from an individual buyer on the open market.

 » MORE: What are seller concessions?